Simple Tips for Hiring Experienced Streamlined Filing Attorneys

 Taking Over Other Firm Cases

-Several times each year, we are contacted by clients who had already retained another attormey, that over-sold and underperformed when it came to their streamlined program submission.
+Several times each year, we are contacted by clients who had already retained another attorney, that over-sold and underperformed when it came to their streamlined program submission.

 Here are two examples of cases we recently took over: